House envy: it stops you in your tracks and it makes you think….

 An obvious disparity may prompt negative feelings of inadequacy and worth.
 Of somehow being left out or left behind; inferior, and less successful.

-An unfulfilled longing, house envy is a perceived physical and social separation.
+An unfulfilled longing, house envy is the perception of a physical and social separation.
 There are the lucky people who get to live there and the rest of us – who don’t.

 On the other hand, downward social comparison helps us to see how far we have come; what we have that others don’t.
 This reinforces our sense of security, our values and position.
-And if we are content, we are not looking for anything more.
+If we are content, we are not looking for anything more.

 House envy raises its head in different ways.

 Beautiful houses often command fabulous locations on lakes and mountain tops, in cities, picturesque villages and by the sea.
 They are part of the landscape and history of a place.
-Houses that look like they come straight out of a story book, or film; romantic, extraordinary, impressive and unique.
+They may be houses that look like they come straight out of a story book, or film; romantic, extraordinary, impressive and unique.

 Big, or bijou, a beautiful home can provoke an instant visceral yearning for a place, and space that you would love to live.